christiancopeland/Research-Assistant/README.md

 * Once you've downloaded some papers you're interested in, copy them into the pdfs/ directory
 * Run gen_literature_review.py and relax while you get a tailored report on every paper

+  Note: You can explain how you want the literature review to be made in prompt_summary.txt